-Diana joined Forward Together as the Movement Building Director in December 2017, working from Yonkers, New York.
+Diana is the Movement Building Director of Forward Together, working from Yonkers, New York.
 As the Movement Building Director, Diana advances efforts to build, expand and engage in effective, collaborative movements, including working with over 200 organizations in the Strong Families network.
 Diana brings over a decade of experience in civic engagement, politics, academia and leadership development on a variety of social justice areas.
 Prior to joining Forward Together, Diana was the Senior Director of Community Engagement Programs at the National Latina Institute for Reproductive Health (NLIRH), where she managed the Community Mobilization department and oversaw the strategic implementation of organizing, civic engagement and leadership strategies to ensure optimal impact and alignment with advocacy.
 She previously served as an administrator at New York University, and has also served as an adjunct at the school’s Robert F. Wagner Graduate School of Public Service, teaching service-learning courses on civic engagement and women’s movements on sexual and reproductive health in the Caribbean and Latin America.
 Diana holds an MPA in Health Policy and Management and an MS in Global Affairs.

 Outside of work, Diana serves on the SisterReach Board of Directors and also serves on the Board of Directors of the Foundation for the Yonkers Public Library.
 When not building with movement folks, you can find Diana reading about reproductive justice, race and class while drinking café, or hanging out with her familia, also while drinking café.